aureola-codes/awesome-accessories/Modules/Screenshot/README.md

 # Screenshot

+The Screenshot module contains classes for capturing and managing screenshots within a Unity project.

 ## ScreenshotManager

 The ScreenshotManager class facilitates the capture and storage of screenshots within a Unity project.
 It allows customization of the storage directory and includes optional debug logging.
 This class utilizes a coroutine to capture screenshots at the end of the current frame, ensuring that the captured image represents the fully rendered scene.